anthonywilliams/variant/README.md

 # README #

-This is an implementation of a C++ `variant` class.
-It is based on N4542, but it provides the strong guarantee for assignment rather than putting the variant in an invalid state if an exception is thrown.
-This is done using `noexcept` move operations and/or space-optimized double-buffering.
+This is an implementation of a C++ `variant` class, based on N4542, and then P0088R1 following the WG21 meeting in Kona.

-There is also an explicit empty state with an `index()` of -1.
-You can also check for the empty state with `std::experimental::has_alternative<std::experimental::empty_t>(v)`.
+The default constructor default-constructs the first type.
+If the first type isn't default-constructible then there is no default constructor.

+If a copy or move or emplace assignment operation throws then the variant is put in a special "valueless by exception" state, which can be queried with `valueless_by_exception()`.

 It has been tested with gcc 4.9 on Ubuntu Linux.